DOAGenesys/LAAC/README.md

 The application uses a custom logger (`src/lib/logger.ts`) which:
 - Emits structured logs (JSON in production, readable in development).
 - Emits custom metrics (e.g., `division_switch_applied`, `division_switch_skipped`, `division_switch_failed`, `division_switch_error`) which are currently logged to the console.
 This can be integrated with a monitoring system.
-- Vercel function logs for the `/api/division-switch` endpoint provide additional insights.
+- Vercel function logs for the `/api/division-switch` and `/api/users/search` endpoints provide additional insights.

 ## Troubleshooting

 ### Common Issues

+- **Geolocation Denied**: Users who deny location permissions are treated as non-compliant (expected behavior)
+- **Geocoding API Errors**: Check `NEXT_PUBLIC_GEOCODE_API_KEY` is valid and has sufficient quota
 - **SAML Login Failures**: Ensure host system has proper time sync (NTP, < 10s skew)
 - **Division Switch Errors**: Verify OAuth client has proper scopes.
 Check server logs for details.
-- **"User not found"**: Check that userId is valid and user exists in Genesys Cloud.
+- **"User not found"**: Check that user email exists in Genesys Cloud and matches exactly
 - **Missing Environment Variables**: Ensure all required variables are set in `.env.local` for local development and in Vercel (or your deployment platform) for deployed environments.

 ### Logs